New year brings a grim wave of mass killings across America - KESQ

 The grim news from Half Moon Bay came as Californians were still trying to process the weekend carnage at the ballroom dance club in Monterey Park, a bustling Asian American community at the eastern edge of Los Angeles.

 Americans in recent years have learned to endure mass shootings in churches and grocery stores, concerts and office parks, and inside the homes of friends and neighbors.
-The violence can stem from hatred toward other communities, grievances within a group, secrets within families and bitterness among colleagues.
-But it often ends when a man with a grudge grabs a gun.
+The violence can stem from hatred toward other communities, grievances within a community, secrets within families and bitterness among colleagues.

-“There was no apparent conflict between the parties.
-The male just walked in and started shooting,” Yakima Police Chief Matt Murray said after three people were shot dead at a Circle K convenience store in Washington state early Tuesday, adding to the nation’s grief.

-A database of mass killings maintained by The Associated Press, USA Today and Northeastern University shows 2023 off to a particularly deadly start.
-The bloodshed began on Jan.
+A database of mass killings maintained by The Associated Press, USA Today and Northeastern University shows 2023 off to a particularly deadly start, with 39 people slain in six events since Jan.
 4, when a Utah man, investigated but never charged over a 2020 child abuse complaint, shot and killed his wife, her mother and their five children before killing himself.

 In the Saturday night shooting in Monterey Park, 11 people died and nine others were injured when a 72-year-old man opened fire at the Star Ballroom Dance Studio, just hours after tens of thousands of revelers filled the streets nearby for Lunar New Year festivities.
 The gunman killed himself as police approached his van the next day.

-The 66-year-old suspect in the Half Moon Bay shooting was arrested in the parking lot of a police station.
+The 67-year-old suspect in the Half Moon Bay shooting was arrested in the parking lot of a police station.
 In both cases, investigators are still trying to learn what fueled the shootings.

 “We have not even had time to grieve for those lost in the terrible shooting in Monterey Park.
 Gun violence must stop,” Pine said.
 “The status quo cannot be tolerated.”